Project-MONAI/monai-deploy-app-sdk/examples/apps/README.md

 ## Display and Extract MAP Contents
 There are a few commands that can be executed in the command line to view MAP contents.

 To display some basic MAP manifests, use the `show` command.
-The following command will run and subsequently remove a MAP Docker container; the `show` command will display informaiton about the MAP-associated `app.json` and `pkg.json` files as command line outputs.
+The following command will run and subsequently remove a MAP Docker container; the `show` command will display information about the MAP-associated `app.json` and `pkg.json` files as command line outputs.

 ```
 docker run --rm ${tag_prefix}-x64-workstation-dgpu-linux-amd64:${image_version} show